 There are some states that have real estate markets that cross over each into other and offer real estate license reciprocity.
 New York and Pennsylvania have reciprocal agreements with each other as well as with Connecticut.
 With New York and Pennsylvania sharing 300 miles of bordering land, real estate agents can be licensed in both states, creating a whole new market for themselves.

-Florida offers real estate reciprocity, known as “mutual recognition agreements’ with eight states: Alabama, Arkansas, Connecticut, Georgia, Illinois, Nebraska and Rhode Island.
+Florida offers real estate reciprocity, known as “mutual recognition agreements’ with eight states: Alabama, Arkansas, Connecticut, Georgia, Illinois, Mississippi, Nebraska and Rhode Island.
 Florida does not require you to take the entire state exam, just a 40-question test regarding Florida real estate law.
 Upon passing the test, you can earn your Florida real estate license and expand your territory.

 Connecticut is also one of the nine states that has reciprocity agreements, or a mutual agreement with Florida.
 With the market of people living in Connecticut who will sell their home to purchase a home in Florida to retire in, the income potential is tremendous.
 There is no reason to forfeit the commission on the Florida home your clients purchase.
 Simply take the short exam on Florida real estate law and you can work with your clients on both homes and potentially double your commission.